syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Responsive.md

 {% endtabs %}

-N> : AllowScrolling should be false while defining width in percentage.
+N>AllowScrolling should be false while defining width in percentage.

 ## Min Width